This post may contain affiliate links. Please read my disclosure for more info.

 As a busy mom, I love leftover rotisserie chicken recipes.

-They’re perfect for those busy weeknights when you need something simple and don’t feel like cooking every single ingredient from scratch.
+They’re perfect for those busy weeknights when you need to get dinner on the table but don’t feel like cooking every single ingredient from scratch.

 You can easily jazz them up to make casseroles, soups, salads, tacos, delicious dips, low carb meals, and more.
 It’s a real time saver!

-So, give one of these recipes a try the next time you’re looking for something easy and delicious to cook during the week.
+So, give one of these recipes a try the next time you sit down to make your meal plan.

 Whole chicken is quite delicious by itself, however, there are several ways you can make it even better.